projecthustle/projecthustle.github.io/_posts/2017-08-11-getting-stuff-done-when-you-have-no-motivation.md

 ---
 layout: post
-title: "Accountability Theory - Getting Stuff Done Despite Having Little Motivation"
+title: "Accountability Theory - Getting Stuff Done Despite Little Motivation"
 description: "A guide on getting things done when you have little motivation to do them."
 date: 2018-01-27
 tags: [productivity]